Neural-Systems-at-UIO/QUINT_workflow/docs/QUINTintro.rst

 **What data does QUINT support?**
 ----------------------------------

-QUINT supports all types of histological sections from mouse and rat brain that have been labelled to reveal features:
+QUINT supports histological sections from mouse and rat brain that have been labelled to reveal features:

 * Cell count analysis
 * Analyse pathology
 * Analyse tract tracing connections

-* Sections cut at any angle of orientation
+It works for sections cut at any angle of orientation, for complete as well as partial brain sections, and for sections affected by distortion.
-* Partial brain sections
-* Distorted brain sections